 Car Wrecks, Job Injuries and Personal Injuries – Special Emphasis on Traumatic Brain Injury

 Steve Gerdes is a graduate of Princeton University and the University of Nebraska College of Law.
-He has 35 years of trial experience.
+He has over 40 years of trial experience.
 He is a member of the American Association for Justice and serves on the Board of Directors of the Nebraska Association of Trial Attorneys.
 He is a member of the Brain Injury Association and North American Brain Injury Society.
 He is a former board member of the Brain Injury Association of Nebraska.
 He is admitted to practice before the United States Supreme Court.

 Mr. Gerdes gives frequent presentations to other lawyers on the trial of personal injury cases and in particular the handling of cases for people with traumatic brain injury.
 Beginning in 1993 and most recently in 2011, he made presentations to the Brain Injury Association’s and North American Brain Injury Society’s national conference for trial lawyers.
 He has made presentations on brain injuries before trial attorney associations in Nebraska, Iowa, Utah, Louisiana, and Ohio.
 Some of the topics include: